 Use of Artificial Intelligence and Machine Learning in the Gas and Electric Utility Space

-According to the report published by the Navigant Research, utility customer information systems and their consumption will increase to $37 billion by 2023.
+According to the report published by Navigant Research, utility customer information systems and their consumption will increase to $37 billion by 2023.
 By 2022, the utility expenditure is expected to grow to $774.
-In the USA, many utility companies have revolutionized the service provision with artificial intelligence which has enhanced the operation, improved the customer satisfaction rates, and the costs have been reduced.
+In the USA, many utility companies have revolutionized the service provision with artificial intelligence which has enhanced the operation, improved customer satisfaction rates, and the costs have been reduced.

-- STEM – It’s a California-based business which has devised the artificial intelligence system that has enabled them to keep track of energy consumption.
+- STEM – It’s a California-based business that has devised the artificial intelligence system that has enabled them to keep track of energy consumption.
 Besides, the customers have the liberty to track the energy fluctuations to plan their consumption layout

 - SIEMENS – They have launched the active network management software which helps them track the energy loading activities.
 This grid is responsible for mapping out the response upon the introduction of a new energy source

 - SPARKCOGNITION – They have implemented artificial intelligence to identify infrastructure failure through analytics, operational data, and sensors